dirlisting: allow HTML documents for HEADER/README

 Patch 1 has the advantage of 100% perfect backward compatiblity, while Patch 2 is much more intuitive to the user by using the .html suffix on the files.
 I for myself prefer the second patch because of better usability.

-Updated by stbuehler almost 10 years ago
+Updated by stbuehler about 10 years ago

 We have something similar in 1.4 already (see #1458).